classicrob/simply-jekyll/_notes/Hyper learning draft space.md

 We'll also be providing the user with suggestions in response to their trends and individual connections.
 We want the user to either have high connection quality/high frequency (more extroverted tendencies) or to be satisfied with high connection quality/low frequency (more introverted tendencies).
 If the user reports low connection quality, we can provide them with content that will help them form deeper connections with people.
 When they have a lower frequency than they would like, we'll help them increase the frequency either through adding more contacts or increasing their connections with existing contacts.

-I would not have been able to support Fabriq's thinking on mood journals
+I would not have been able to support Fabriq's thinking on mood journals if I were not hyper learning.

 ## Examples of Hyper Learning